neo4j/graphql/docs/rfcs/rfc-040-relay-first-api.md

 2. Only allow pagination if the user has configured limit based pagination
 3. Add cursor (probably as `_cursor`) in the return type
 4. Like it is now (limit pagination always available for simple API)
+    - Simple API uses limit based pagination always.
+    - Relay API uses cursor based pagination, but may be configured to use limit based.

 ### Further discussion point

 -   1-1 relationship types: should these follow "edges"?
 -   Node aggregation vs edge aggregation
 -   Sort by aggregations and 1-\* relationship
--   should nested relationships be named \*Connection?
+-   should nested relationships be named \*Connection? - Yes, but what about filters?
--   Sugar syntax for top level edge
 -   Union / interfaces
 -   1-\* edges filter on edge
+-   Could we reuse MovieActorsWhere (as MoviePersonWhere) in the simple API?
+-   Should we have a `nodes` shortcut on connections? - not for now
+-   Scalar array operators

+Nodes/node shortcut for a single node relationship

 ## Type naming conventions